digitalpardoe/chroma32/README.markdown

 From with the application directory (defaults to an SQLite3 databse);

-- Run '_ruby setup.rb_'.
+- Run `ruby setup.rb`.

 #### Manual Installation

 From within the application directory;

-- Run '_bundle install_'.
+- Run `bundle install`.

-If the above step fails due to an error installing the MySQL gem you will need to edit '_Gemfile_' and comment or remove the line containing '_gem \"mysql\"_'.
+If the above step fails due to an error installing the MySQL gem you will need to edit _Gemfile_ and comment or remove the line containing `gem "mysql"`.

-- Copy '_config/database.example.yml_' to '_config/database.yml_'.
+- Copy _config/database.example.yml_ to _config/database.yml_.
 - Customise the configuration in this file to suit your needs.
-- Run '_rake tmp:create_'.
+- Run `rake tmp:create`.
-- Run '_rake db:migrate_'.
+- Run `rake db:migrate`.
-- Run '_rake db:seed_'.
+- Run `rake db:seed`.

 ### Running The Application

-After completing the installation steps you should be able to the application by running the command '_rails server_'.
+After completing the installation steps you should be able to the application by running the command `rails server`.

-In your web browser you can then navigate to [http://localhost:3000/](http://localhost:3000/), the default email address for logging in is '_example@example.com_' and the default password is '_changeme_'.
+In your web browser you can then navigate to [http://localhost:3000/](http://localhost:3000/), the default email address for logging in is _example@example.com_ and the default password is _changeme_.
 You can change both of these in the administrative control panel.